warmachine028/Better-Calculator/README.md

 ## Usage

-> 1. Simply click 'Open':
+> 1. Simply click `Open`:
 >    ![Open](Images/open.png)
 > 2. Then you can see this window:
 >    ![calculator](Images/calculator.png)
 > 3. Old versions archived in ['/versions'](versions) folder:
 >    ![versions](Images/versions.png)
 >
-> 4. Always download the Latest version : [Better Calculator.py V2.2](Better%20Calculator.py)
+> 4. Always download the Latest version : [Better Calculator.py V3.2](Better%20Calculator.py)
 >
-> 5. Now you can Change colour attributes to match your theme in the calculator itself [Colour Attributes](Colour_Attributes.json) from this current version i.e V3.1
+> 5. Now you can Change colour attributes to match your theme in the calculator itself [Colour Attributes](Colour_Attributes.json) from the version V3.1
 >
 > 6. View [CHANGELOG](.github/CHANGELOG.md) for detailed updates and issues.